garrandall/popular-music-data/tracks/can-t-put-a-price-on-love-the-knack.md

 And you can talk 'til you've said it all
 It's just the greatest story ever told
 Right down the line
-Ooh baby it's fine
+Oh baby it's fine
 When push comes to shove
-Ooh baby you gave me enough
+Oh baby you gave me enough
 And i'll pay when the price is right
 But you can't put a price on love